The Prep Table:

 The Training Program’s mission is to provide just-in-time training for incumbent and prospective employees to meet the needs of our employer partners.

-Culinary positions at partner employers start at $25 an hour on average.
+Culinary positions at partner employers start at an average of $25 an hour.
 Benefits include health, prescription, vision, dental, pension, disability, and member assistance.
 Eligibility depends on employer and hours worked.

 Goals of Training